Th3debuggers/Student-Assignment-Delay-Risk-Tracker/README.md

 Student Assignment Delay & Risk Tracker
-Overview

-Student Assignment Delay & Risk Tracker is a system designed to monitor assignment progress, detect delays, and identify students or tasks at risk of late submission.
-It provides clear insights into deadlines, progress, and performance to support better academic planning and timely intervention.

-Features
-Assignment deadline tracking
-Delay detection and risk prediction
-Progress monitoring
-Alerts for upcoming or missed deadlines
-Performance insights and reporting
-Objective

-The goal of this project is to improve time management and reduce last-minute submissions by proactively identifying delays and potential risks.
+About

+This project is designed to simplify how assignment progress is tracked and managed.
+It identifies delays, highlights at-risk submissions, and provides timely insights so both students and educators can take action before deadlines are missed.

+What It Does
+Tracks assignments and deadlines in one place
+Detects late or delayed submissions
+Flags high-risk assignments and students
+Provides a clear view of progress and performance
+Why This Matters

+Managing multiple assignments can get overwhelming.
+This system helps reduce missed deadlines, improve planning, and support better academic outcomes through early risk detection.

 Tech Stack
 Frontend: HTML, CSS, JavaScript
-Backend: Python (FastAPI / Flask)
+Backend: Python
+Framework: FastAPI / Flask
 Database: SQLite / MySQL
-Installation

-Clone the repository:
+Setup
 git clone https://github.com/your-username/student-delay-risk-tracker.git
 cd student-delay-risk-tracker

-Create a virtual environment:

 python -m venv venv
-Activate the environment:

-Windows:

 venv\Scripts\activate

-Mac/Linux:

-source venv/bin/activate

-Install dependencies:

-pip install -r requirements.txt
+pip install -r requirements.txt uvicorn main:app --reload

-Run the application:

-uvicorn main:app --reload
-Usage
+How to Use
 Add assignments with deadlines
-Track submission status
+Update submission status
-View risk alerts and delay predictions
+Monitor risk indicators and delays
-Monitor student performance
+Review performance insights
-Future Enhancements
+Future Scope
-Machine learning-based risk prediction
-Email/SMS notifications
-Advanced analytics dashboard
-Multi-user role management
-Contributing

-Contributions are welcome.
-Feel free to fork the repository and submit a pull request.
+Predictive analytics using machine learning Notification system for reminders
+Dashboard with detailed visualizations
+User authentication and roles